 It’s rather chilly and damp until midday and the campsite is muddy and half under construction.
 But the quiet surroundings and a fantastic area within a five-minute stroll of a deserted beach has us literally in its grasp.
+For four months!

 A rundown, messy construction site

 Yes, first impressions do not appeal.
 What is sold on their website as a rather cool and funky site looks dilapidated and tired when we first enter.
 Let me try and paint a picture.

 Muddy areas are cordoned off with construction tape.
 Two builders ferry a trailer with wheelbarrows filled with concrete from an area near the back towards a row of mobile homes that they seem to be setting up.
 Abandoned and collapsing ablution blocks sit awaiting their demise.

 The carwash area has a high-pressure installation that is falling apart.
 Their talked-up globe ‘glamping’ rig hangs dejectedly, moss and leaves clinging to it.
 The permanent caravans look a little tired under the shade netting.
 Still more mud underfoot.
 It crunches as you walk over it and never seems to dry.